snkzt/snkzt.github.io/index.md

   - Above or below the current position: ```opt+cmd+↑/↓```
   - Below occurrences of the currenct selection: ```cmd+d```
   - All the occurrences of the current selection: ```shift+cmd+l```

+## Simplify your input on screen, get easier accessibility between tools.
+Removing stress is the key to productive work environment.